quicwg/base-drafts/draft-ietf-quic-transport.md

 As an encrypted and authenticated transport QUIC provides a range of protections against denial of service.
-Once the cryptographic handshake is complete, QUIC endpoints discard packets that are not authenticated, greatly limiting the ability of an attacker to interfere with existing connections.
+Once the cryptographic handshake is complete, QUIC endpoints discard most packets that are not authenticated, greatly limiting the ability of an attacker to interfere with existing connections.

 Once a connection is established QUIC endpoints might accept some